 CEO, Managing Director

-Mr. Richards has more than 27 years’ international experience in the pharmaceutical industry and has worked in Europe, the US and Asia.
+Mr Richards has more than 30 years’ international experience in the pharmaceutical industry and has worked in Europe, the US and Asia.
 Prior to joining Mayne Pharma, Mr Richards spent 10 years in Europe in a variety of leadership roles including President, Europe Middle East and Africa and President, Global Commercial Operations for Mayne Pharma Limited (acquired by Hospira in 2007).
-Mr. Richards also served on the Group Management Board of Actavis for 4 years where he was responsible for the firm’s global injectable/hospital business operations.
-Prior to working in Europe, Mr. Richards spent 14 years with FH Faulding and Co (acquired by Mayne Nickless in 2001) in a variety of roles including leading Faulding Pharmaceuticals Asia Pacific operations together with spending 5 years with Faulding in the United States leading business development and portfolio management operations.
+He also served on the Group Management Board of Actavis for 4 years where he was responsible for the firm’s global injectable/hospital business operations.
+Prior to working in Europe, Mr Richards spent 14 years with FH Faulding and Co (acquired by Mayne Nickless in 2001) in a variety of roles including leading Faulding Pharmaceuticals Asia Pacific operations together with spending 5 years with Faulding in the US leading business development and portfolio management operations.
 Mr Richards’ experience spans sales and marketing, regulatory/medical affairs, supply chain, business development, mergers and acquisitions, finance, intellectual property and manufacturing.

-Mr. Mathieson is currently a Director and was the former Chief Executive Officer of Australian Leisure and Hospitality Group Limited, a joint venture between Woolworths Limited and the Mathieson Family.
-The ALH Group owns approximately 325 hotels and 520 retail outlets across Australia, and employs more than 15,000 staff.
-Mr. Mathieson has operated in the hotel, leisure and hospitality industry since 1974 and is a well respected member of the Australian business community.
-He has previously served as a director of the Carlton Football Club.
-He is trained as an engineer, and brings management and transactional experience from across a number of industries to the Board.
+Mr Mathieson is currently a Director and was the former Chief Executive Officer of ALH Group, a joint venture between Woolworths Limited and the Mathieson Family.
+The ALH Group owns approximately 325 hotels and 520 retail outlets across Australia and employs more than 16,000 staff.
+Mr Mathieson has operated in the hotel, leisure and hospitality industry since 1974 and is a well-respected member of the Australian business community.
+He has previously served as a Director of the Carlton Football Club.
+He is trained as an engineer and brings management and transactional experience from a number of industries to the Board.

 Professor Bruce Robinson

-Mr. Scholes has extensive financial and corporate advisory experience, both in Australia and internationally.
-Mr. Scholes has held senior roles within Merrill Lynch Australia, most recently as Vice Chairman of Investment Banking.
-Previously Mr. Scholes has held the position of Executive General Manager at National Australia Bank, running their corporate and institutional banking division.
-Mr. Scholes is currently a Partner and Chief Executive Officer of Chord Capital Pty Ltd. Mr. Scholes has previously held positions on the Board of St Vincent’s Health as Chairman of the St Vincent’s Foundation and was a former Director of SDI Limited.
+Mr Scholes has extensive financial and corporate advisory experience, both in Australia and internationally.
+Mr Scholes held a number of senior roles within Merrill Lynch Australia, including Managing Director and Vice Chairman of Investment Banking.
+Previously Mr Scholes held the position of Executive General Manager at National Australia Bank Limited, running the corporate and institutional banking division.
+Mr Scholes is currently a Partner and Chief Executive Officer of Chord Capital Pty Ltd. Mr Scholes has previously held positions on the Board of St Vincent’s Health as Chairman of the St Vincent’s Foundation and was a former Director of SDI Limited.